lordsequoia/creeper/README.md

   </a>
 </p>

-> Vanilla Minecraft Server SDK
+> creeper-ts: a TypeScript SDK for dissecting (vanilla) Minecraft servers and server files.

 ## Prerequisites